FrancisBanville/ms_interpreting_probabilities/README.md

 Edges linking nodes can describe a variety of interaction measures.
 Ecologists have traditionally represented interactions as binary objects that were considered realized after observing at least one individual from group $i$ interact with at least another individual from group $j$.
-In a binary adjacency matrix $B$, the presence or absence of an interaction $B_{i \rightarrow j}$ between two taxa can be viewed as the result of a Bernoulli process $B_{i
+In an adjacency matrix of binary interactions $B$, the presence or absence of an interaction $B_{i
-\rightarrow j} \sim {\rm Bernoulli}(P(B_{i \rightarrow j}))$, with $P(B_{i
+\rightarrow j}$ between two taxa can be viewed as the result of a Bernoulli process $B_{i \rightarrow j} \sim {\rm Bernoulli}(P(B_{i \rightarrow j}))$, with
-\rightarrow j})$ being the probability of interaction that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
-In probabilistic networks, $P(B_{i \rightarrow j})$ are edge values, and the only two possible outcomes are the presence ($B_{i \rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction between each pair of nodes.
+$P(B_{i \rightarrow j})$ being the probability of interaction that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
+In networks of probabilistic interactions, $P(B_{i \rightarrow j})$ are edge values, and the only two possible outcomes are the presence ($B_{i
+\rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction
-Depending on the type of probabilistic network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like
-$P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
+between each pair of nodes.
+Depending on the type of probabilistic interaction network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
 Predicting the number of local webs in which the interaction occurs can be achieved by using a Binomial distribution, assuming a constant probability of interaction and independence between networks (trials).
 When considering uncertainties around the estimation of $P(B_{i \rightarrow j})$, a Beta distribution can also be used to encompass all possible probability values.
 In that case, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
-Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i \rightarrow j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.
+Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i
+\rightarrow j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

-Even though binary webs constitute a highly valuable source of ecological information (@Pascual2006Ecologicala), they overlook important factors regarding interaction strengths.
-Represented in a quantitative adjacency matrix $W$ as numbers not confined to the $[0, 1]$ range, interaction strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes (@Berlow2004Interaction, @Borrett2019Walk), with $W_{i \rightarrow j}$ being a natural $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
+Even though binary interaction webs constitute a highly valuable source of ecological information (@Pascual2006Ecologicala), they overlook important factors regarding interaction strengths.
+Represented in a quantitative adjacency matrix $W$ as numbers not confined to the $[0, 1]$ range, interaction strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes (@Berlow2004Interaction, @Borrett2019Walk), with
+$W_{i \rightarrow j}$ being a natural $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
 For example, they may represent local interaction rates between pairs of taxa (e.g., the flower-visiting rates of pollinators in a mutualistic network, @Herrera1989PolAbu).
-When interaction strengths characterize predation pressure on prey taxa in food webs, they can serve as good estimators of the parameters describing species interactions in a Lotka-Volterra model (e.g.,
+When interaction strengths characterize predation pressure on prey taxa in food webs, they can serve as good estimators of the parameters describing species interactions in a Lotka-Volterra model (e.g., @Emmerson2004Predatora).
-@Emmerson2004Predatora).
 The extra amount of ecological information in quantitative networks typically comes at a cost of greater sampling effort and data volume in predictive models (@Strydom2021Roadmapa), which can lead to relatively high levels of uncertainties when inferring quantitative webs with limited data.

-Just like binary networks, the uncertainty and spatiotemporal variability of interaction strengths can be represented probabilistically.
-However, the need to estimate the probability distribution of all possible values of interaction strengths can make the inference of probabilities more challenging in quantitative webs compared to binary webs, which require only one probability estimate for each interaction.
+Just like binary interaction networks, the uncertainty and spatiotemporal variability of interaction strengths can be represented probabilistically.
+However, the need to estimate the probability distribution of all possible values of interaction strengths can make the inference of probabilities more challenging in quantitative webs compared to binary interaction webs, which require only one probability estimate for each interaction.
 Interaction strengths can follow various probability distributions depending on the measure used.
-For instance, they can follow a Poisson distribution $W_{i \rightarrow j} \sim {\rm Poisson}(\lambda_{i
+For instance, they can follow a Poisson distribution $W_{i \rightarrow j}
-\rightarrow j})$ when predicting frequencies of interactions between pairs of nodes, with $\lambda_{i \rightarrow j}$ being the expected rate at which individuals of taxa $i$ and $j$ interact (e.g., the average number of prey $j$ consumed by all predators $i$ in a given time period).
-The Poisson distribution can also be 0-inflated after initially modeling non-interacting taxa (e.g.,
+\sim {\rm Poisson}(\lambda_{i \rightarrow j})$ when predicting frequencies of interactions between pairs of nodes, with $\lambda_{i \rightarrow j}$ being the expected rate at which individuals of taxa $i$ and $j$ interact (e.g., the average number of prey $j$ consumed by all predators $i$ in a given time period).
+The Poisson distribution can also be 0-inflated after initially modeling non-interacting taxa (e.g., @Boulangeat2012AccDis employ a 0-inflated model to analyze species abundance following the modeling of species presence and absence), which constitute the majority of taxa pairs in most local webs due to their typically high sparseness (@Jordano2016Samplingb).
+Because of the methodological difficulties typically encountered when building deterministic quantitative webs (which are only partially mitigated by models such as Ecopath,
-@Boulangeat2012AccDis employ a 0-inflated model to analyze species abundance following the modeling of species presence and absence), which constitute the majority of taxa pairs in most local webs due to their typically high sparseness (@Jordano2016Samplingb).
-Because of the methodological difficulties typically encountered when building deterministic quantitative webs (which are only partially mitigated by models such as Ecopath, @Plaganyi2004Criticala), binary webs, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), have been more frequently studied and modeled.
-Moreover, most published probabilistic networks and methods describe probabilistic interactions whose outcome is binary (whether interaction probabilities are regarded as constant or variable, e.g. represented by a Beta distribution), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of webs first.
-For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using interaction probabilities in Bernoulli distributions, in both probabilistic local and metawebs.
+@Plaganyi2004Criticala), binary interaction webs, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), have been more frequently studied and modeled.
+Moreover, most published networks of probabilistic interactions and methods describe probabilistic interactions whose outcome is binary (whether interaction probabilities are regarded as constant or variable, e.g. represented by a Beta distribution), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of webs first.
+For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using interaction probabilities in Bernoulli distributions, in both local and metawebs.

 ## Local webs: communities interacting in space and time

-Probabilistic local webs describe how likely taxa are to interact at a given location and time period (i.e., interactions are contingent upon the environmental and biological conditions of the community).
+Local webs of probabilistic interactions describe how likely taxa are to interact at a given location and time period (i.e., interactions are contingent upon the environmental and biological conditions of the community).
 In local webs, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of *observing* this interaction (@Catchen2023Missinga).
-For example,  @Gravel2019BriElt used a dataset of binary local European food webs of willow-galling sawflies and their natural enemies, all referenced in space and time and consisting of similar species, to infer the probabilities of locally observing interactions between co-occurring species.
+For example, @Gravel2019BriElt used a dataset of local European food webs of willow-galling sawflies and their natural enemies depicting binary interactions, all referenced in space and time and consisting of similar species, to infer the probabilities of locally observing interactions between co-occurring species.
 This was achieved by situating local webs within the context of environmental variables, i.e. by including temperature and precipitation as conditional variables in some of their models.

 We define space as the collection of geographic coordinates $(x, y, z)$, with
 $(x, y)$ representing longitude and latitude coordinates, and $z$ denoting